 That’s where another superpower comes into play: identifying those who do it better.
 Bonneau has an innate ability to identify talented, honest, hardworking people who can help him make the magic happen.
 With a wide variety of interests spanning deep water fishing, anything athletic, UGA football, to investing in new start-ups, investigating new markets, writing a book, or speaking to a business group, Bonneau has an open mind and a curiosity that fuels everything he does.
 He has an insatiable appetite for the new and the next, the “What else?”.
 This is the way he’s wired and is the secret to Bonneau.

 You will not find him sitting on the sidelines.
 He’s all in.
-When he started Ansley Real Estate, it was just his team of 10 and now it’s a company with $3 Billion a year in sales, over $450 Million in personal sales in 2021, and over 300 agents growing their careers with the brokerage.
+When he started Ansley Real Estate, it was just his team of 10 and now it’s a company with over $6 Billion in sales over the last 2 years, over $920 Million in personal sales between 2021 and 2022, and over 400 agents growing their careers with the brokerage.
 Multiple awards from the Wall Street Journal Real Trends, the Atlanta Business Chronicle and more give credibility to the little startup that took Atlanta by storm and did it independently, shaking up the old guard and bringing new life to an old industry model.